Senior engineering you can count on,

 That means I'm selective about what I take on.
 Every project gets my full attention, and I don't commit to work I'm not confident I can deliver well.

 I also build with the next engineer in mind.
-Every engagement ends with documentation, knowledge transfer, and a codebase your team can own and extend.
+Every engagement ends with documentation, knowledge transfer, and a codebase your team can maintain and extend.
 The goal is to leave you less dependent on outside help, not more.

 If this is the engineer you need,